keith-leung/cis628/README.md

 # Run and Test
 **CAUTION: Lattice-based encryption/decryption takes a long-running time (10+ minutes for encryption, 16+ minutes for decryption) on every file, please be patient.**
 Or you can remove the test case from the config.yaml file, then the related test cases will skip.
+Strongly recommend that only try one test case with NTRY lattice-based encryption.
 ## Run with command line
 First, please clone or download the project.
 Then: